hackingmaterials/rocketsled/README.md

 The documents containing `lock`, `queue`, and `reserved` are used for duplicate checking for concurrent optimization loops.

+*Have a look at the other test files in `rs_examples` to look at examples of using more advanced features.*

 ## Advanced features of `OptTask`

 Most of what `OptTask` can do is specified through arguments to `OptTask`.
 See `test_extras.py` for an example of many of the advanced features.